gl3nnleblanc/qusp/README.md

-# PDRP 2021
+# PDRP 2021 - QuSP

+**Qu**antum **S**imulation **P**layground

 [![Build Status](https://www.travis-ci.com/gl3nnleblanc/pdrp2021.svg?branch=master)](https://www.travis-ci.com/gl3nnleblanc/pdrp2021)
 ## Overview

  This is a sanbox for the physics [directed reading program](https://berkeleyphysicsdrp.wixsite.com/physicsberkeleydrp) during Spring '21.
+The focus of this code is on quantum simulation with matrix product states.
 This project (including this README) is a WIP.

 ## Features